 You can now have a say in what happens to local amenities, decide what is built in your neighbourhood and how the area should develop.
 Plus groups have the chance to deliver local services and develop them into community enterprises.
-The local area is in your hands!.

 All you need to know about Community Rights